jadarnel27/joshthecoder.com/_posts/2020-06-15-resource-governor-idle-in-azure.markdown

 Unfortunately, there's not much in either location ("*TBD*" and "*Internal use only*", respectively).
 I've emailed Paul about potentially updating the page in his wait stats library.

+---

+**UPDATE 2020-06-26:** Paul has updated that wait stats library with information from the MS blog (mentioned below) and this post - thanks, Paul!

+---

 However, some Googling brought me to this 2015 Microsoft blog post:

 [What is RESOURCE_GOVERNOR_IDLE and why you should not ignore it completely][5]